Food and the Scottish royal household: Mary, Queen of Scots

 Mary's master cook in France was Hussone Martin.
 His name was recorded as a witness to a baptism at Châteaudun in December 1556.
 One of her master cooks, Nicholas Boindreid or Lavener, had a relationship with a woman called Bessy Brown in the Canongate in 1564, attracting the attention of the Kirk Session.
 Mary's French pantry man was Jerbault alias Marte Mannot.
-Alexander Carpentyne or Carpenter was Mary's chief brewer.
-He had worked for Mary's mother, Mary of Guise, and was replaced in 1566 by Patrick Crombie.
 David Kinloch was Mary's master baker or "baxter" and had also worked for her mother.
+James Mershell was clerk and keeper of the queen's larder or "lardner", assisted by Robert Kemp.
+Merschell and Kemp kept accounts of produce including poultry delivered to the royal kitchen as feudal rents.

 After the Scottish Reformation, from 1561, some of the expenses of the royal household in Scotland were met by "thirds of benefices" collected from teinds.
 Much of the food produce collected in this manner was sold, and wine and cheese was bought with the proceeds, but some wheat was sent directly to Mary, Queen of Scot's bakers and oats were taken by the master of avery, who fed the queen's horses.
 John Huntar kept sheep and cattle in Holyrood Park to feed the household.

+Alexander Carpentyne or Carpenter was Mary's chief brewer.
+He had worked for Mary's mother, Mary of Guise, and was replaced in 1566 by Patrick Crombie.
+Crombie was described as brewer to the King and Queen.

-French wine was imported to Leith, purchased by her household officers and delivered to her sommeliers Vincent Dido and William Henderson.
-Varieties included Bordeaux and "scherand wyne" sourced in the Gironde.
+French wine was imported to Leith, purchased by her household officers from merchants including Alexander Park, and delivered to her sommeliers Vincent Dido and William Henderson.
+Some of barrels were carried to Holyrood suspended from a pole on the shoulders of porters, a method described as "sting and ling".
+Varieties included Bordeaux, Vin de Graves, and "scherand wyne" sourced in the Gironde.

+Meat for the household at Holyrood was supplied by butchers in Edinburgh.
+They were known as "fleshers". £700 Scots was paid to John Hunter, Harry Burrell, and Rolland Gardinar for meat in 1564.
+Robert Henderson had an annual fee of £10 Scots as the queen's butcher.